epsm/epsm-web/README.md

 #### package description
 To understand what does project do you have to read following firstly:

-1. subject area description for [epsm-core](https://github.com/epsm/epsm-core).
+1. subject area description for [epsm-core](https://github.com/epsm/epsm-core)
 2. subject area description for [epsd-core](https://github.com/epsm/epsd-core)

 epsm-web is one of the two servers of the distributed application.
-Inside the server running model of the power system from the package [epsm-core](https://github.com/epsm/epsm-core).
-The server performs the receiving and transmission of messages in JSON format over http for the model.
+Inside the server run model of the power system from the package [epsm-core](https://github.com/epsm/epsm-core).
+The server performs the receiving and transmitting messages in JSON format over http for the model.
 Messaging is performing with the server [epsd-web](https://github.com/epsm/epsd-web), which  is a wrapper for the dispatcher of the electric power system from the package [epsd-core](https://github.com/epsm/epsd-core).
-Also the server has a [web interface](http://model-epsm.rhcloud.com/) that displays the state of the model at the time of the page request.
+Also the server has a [web interface](http://model-epsm.rhcloud.com/) that displays the state of the model.

 ####realization